REALbasic Developer Logo

 If you have an idea for an article, but aren't sure if it's something we'd like, write us a proposal.
 Proposals are simple letters explaining your concept and your background.
 Include as much detail as you think is necessary to convince us that your article will be good for our readers.

 If we're interested, we'll let you know.
 Simply expressing an interest doesn't guarantee that we'll use your article, however.
-But you'll have a greater chance of us publishing it than if you simply submit an article unsolicited.
-You can also look at our Editorial Calendar to see what themes we are focusing on in future issues.
+But you'll have a greater chance of us publishing it than if you simply submit a finished article unsolicited.

 Types of Content